ResetXPDR/MSFS_AutoFPS/README.md

         - TLOD reductions with FPS Cap or AutoTLOD with TLOD Base+ enabled reduce are normally calculated TLOD applicable to your aircraft's current altitude above ground rather than simply adjusting TLOD Base like the other two modes.
         - OLOD reductions are proportional to TLOD reductions.
         - AutoFPS-controlled LOD reductions are replaced with MSFS dynamic settings control when enabled.
 Resulting reductions are internal to MSFS and not reflected in external LOD values.
-        - Settings reduction activation cancels the TLOD Min/Base + seek process if active.
+        - Settings reduction activation cancels the TLOD Extra seek process if active.
       - Automatically restores settings if the current FPS rises above the target FPS by the default tolerance or if the current FPS matches the target FPS and the TLOD has automatically increased by an acceptable margin.
         - Settings recovery will commence recovery immediately in any mode if the current FPS is above the target FPS by the FPS tolerance amount.
         - In FPS Cap mode, the reseek process will be triggered at least 30 seconds after the last time settings reduction level was reduced and the target FPS is being achieved once again.
         - Displacement Maps will not restore to enabled until above 100 ft AGL, as it is known to cause texture corruption at low altitudes.
-      - TLOD Min/Base and OLOD will be progressively reduced at the user-defined LOD step rate by up to 50%.
+      - TLOD Base Min and OLOD will be progressively reduced at the user-defined LOD step rate by up to 50%.
-        - TLOD Top gets reduced by the same proportional amount that TLOD Base gets reduced for FPS Cap mode.
+        - TLOD Top Min gets reduced by the same proportional amount that TLOD Base gets reduced for FPS Cap mode.
       - Max Levels setting determines how many levels the settings other than LODs will be reduced by in subsequent reduction cycles.
       - Floor setting determines the minimum setting quality level that settings will be reduced to, including off if an allowable state for a setting.
       - Recover setting determines at which altitude (ground, Alt TLOD Base or Alt TLOD Top / equivalent) settings reduction recovery can occur as enabling it at lower altitudes may not be acceptable for some users.
 The default is Alt TLOD Base, being the middle option.